Kilpinen-group/puhtiConfig/README.md

 All files and folder have to be copied in puhti's home (default directory when logging in), except *sshLocal* content which belongs to local home folder (`~/.ssh`)

+activate, createEnv, and bash_export have to be modified to point to the right project/folder.

 ## File Description

 📦puhtiConfig